-ii.
-Access to Markets - These activities, aimed at increasing MBE revenue growth, include, but are not limited to:

-- Identifying procurement opportunities based on client needs, and sourcing deals; - Developing and maintaining strategic alliances with purchasing executives and government procurement officials; - Engaging in deal-making between purchasing organizations and minority firms, and assisting in bringing transactions to closure; - Conducting B2B forums, procurement/contract matchmaking events, opportunity fairs and networking events between MBEs and potential contract sources; - Educating and assisting in the development of joint ventures, teaming arrangements, strategic alliances, and mergers and acquisitions; - Solicitation analysis and bid/proposal preparation assistance; - Identifying potential export markets, facilitating global transactions and providing referrals to international trade programs and services; and, - Conducting market analysis and market promotion assistance. - iii.
+- ii.
+Access to Markets These activities, aimed at increasing MBE revenue growth, include, but are not limited to: - Identifying procurement opportunities based on client needs, and sourcing deals; - Developing and maintaining strategic alliances with private sector purchasing executives and government procurement officials; - Engaging in deal-making between purchasing organizations and minority firms, and assisting in bringing transactions to closure; - Conducting B2B forums, procurement/contract matchmaking events, opportunity fairs and networking events between MBEs and potential contract sources: - Educating and assisting in the development of joint ventures, teaming arrangements, strategic alliances, and mergers and acquisitions; - Solicitation analysis and bid/proposal preparation assistance; - Identifying potential export markets, facilitating global transactions and providing referrals to international trade programs and services; and, - Conducting market analysis and market promotion assistance. - iii.
 Access to Capital The goal of the access to capital activities is to help entrepreneurs obtain appropriate financing for business growth.
-Activities in this area include, but are not limited to: - Identifying financing opportunities based on client needs, and sourcing deals; - Developing and maintaining strategic alliances with banking officials and other financial resources; - Brokering of financial transactions by establishing relationships between prequalified clients and sources of financing; - Financial Assistance, e.g., identification, preparation and packaging of standard commercial and alternative debt, bonding, leases (property and equipment), equity, mezzanine financing, factoring and trade credits; - Identification and closure of opportunities for mergers and acquisitions; - Conducting financing forums and networking events between MBEs and potential financing sources; and, - Conducting cost analysis. - iv.
-Strategic Business Consulting This activity involves providing tailored business consulting services directed towards assisting MBC clients achieve higher levels of growth and competitiveness.
-Strategic business consulting services include, but are not limited to the following: - Marketing, e.g., market research, promotion, advertising and sales, sales forecasting, market feasibility studies, pricing, product and customer service, brochure design; - Financial Management, e.g., capital budgeting, general accounting, break-even analysis, cost accounting, financial planning and analysis budgeting, tax planning, business consulting (excluding bookkeeping, tax preparation, and audits); - Operations & Quality Management, e.g.: - Manufacturing facility lease;
+Activities in this area include, but are not limited to: - Identifying financing opportunities based on client needs, and sourcing deals; - Developing and maintaining strategic alliances with banking officials and other financial resources; - Brokering of financial transactions by establishing relationships between prequalified clients and sources of financing; - Financial Assistance, for example, identification, preparation and packaging of standard commercial and alternative debt, bonding, leases (property and equipment), equity, mezzanine financing, factoring and trade credits; - Identification and closure of opportunities for mergers and acquisitions; - Conducting financing forums and networking events between MBEs and potential financing sources; and, - Conducting cost analysis. - iv.
+Strategic Business Consulting - This activity involves providing tailored business consulting services directed towards assisting MBDA Business Center clients achieve higher levels of growth and competitiveness.
+Strategic business consulting services include, but are not limited to the following:

-- Construction estimating, bid preparation, and bonding; - International Trade Assistance exporting, importing, letters of credit, bank draft, distributorship, exporting trading companies, and joint ventures; - General Management, e.g., organization and structure, formulating corporate policy, feasibility studies, legal services (excluding litigation), business planning, and organizational development.
+- Marketing, for example, market research, promotion, advertising and sales, sales forecasting, market feasibility studies, pricing, product and customer service, brochure design; - Financial Management, for example, capital budgeting, general accounting, break-even analysis, cost accounting, financial planning and analysis budgeting, tax planning, business consulting (excluding bookkeeping, tax preparation, and audits); - Operations & Quality Management, for example: - o Manufacturing facility lease; - o Construction estimating, bid preparation, and bonding; - International Trade Assistance exporting, importing, letters of credit, bank draft, distributorship, exporting trading companies, and joint ventures; - General Management, for example, organization and structure, formulating corporate policy, feasibility studies, legal services (excluding litigation), business planning, and organizational development.

-The MBC shall not perform or engage in the day-to-day operations of, or make decisions for, its clients.
+The MBDA Business Center shall not perform or engage in the day-to-day operations of, or make decisions for, its clients.

-b.
-Program Promotion and Advocacy - is designed to promote MBDA program activities within the business community, facilitate the identification of potential clients, and to identify and develop public and private sector resources and business opportunities for clients.
+- b.
+Program Promotion and Advocacy is designed to promote MBDA program activities within the business community, facilitate the identification of potential clients, and to identify and develop public and private sector resources and business opportunities for clients. - i.

-- i.
 Market Research and Development Systematically investigate the market (locally, statewide, nationwide and globally) to determine what business and capital opportunities exist for MBE development, contract opportunities, and business acquisitions.
-The MBC will make optimum use of the MBDA network to ensure that the information is made available to MBEs throughout the country. - ii.
-Program Promotion - The MBC will increase minority business development by obtaining support for the program and promoting the utilization of MBEs.
+The MBDA Business Center will make optimum use of the MBDA network to ensure that the information is made available to MBEs throughout the country. - ii.
+Program Promotion - The MBDA Business Center will increase minority business development by obtaining support for the program and promoting the utilization of MBEs.

-The MBC will: (1) develop a MBC brochure for distribution; (2) develop a MBC directory of staff and services offered for inclusion on the MBDA Portal; and, (3) adhere to MBDA's communication plan (see Operational Quality, under this section).
+The MBDA Business Center will: (1) develop a MBDA Business Center brochure for distribution; (2) develop a MBDA Business Center directory of staff and services offered for inclusion on the MBDA Portal; and (3) adhere to MBDA's communication plan (See "Operational Quality," under this section).

-• The MBC shall promote and participate in the National Minority Enterprise Development (MED) Week activities and other events as detailed in Appendix E, "MBC Training Requirements."
+• The MBDA Business Center shall promote and participate in the National Minority Enterprise Development (MED) Week activities and other events as detailed in Appendix E, "MBDA Business Center Training Requirements."